RecordPoint/RecordPoint.Connectors.SDK.Java/README.md

 *Note:* Replacing the `netty` dependency will prevent interactive authentication from working, but this is typically not used in conjunction with the RecordPoint SDK.

+## Java version
+This SDK is designed to work with Java 17 or above.

 # Documentation
 JavaDoc is available at [javadoc.io](https://javadoc.io/doc/com.recordpoint/recordpoint-connector-sdk/latest/index.html) or see below for helpful examples.